wangxiaoyunanne/docs/source/hive_scaling.html.md

 | Random write   | 0.13 | 0.08 | 0.08 | 0.15 |
 | Random update  | 0.15 | 0.09 | 0.09 | 0.17 |

-The local to peer memory throughput ratios, at about 8 for regular accesses and about 2 for random accesses, in this experiment are much lower than the DGX-1.
+On this machine configuration, the local-to-peer memory throughput ratios, about 8 for regular accesses and about 2 for random accesses, are much lower than the DGX-1.
 The decreases are mainly from using all the 4 lanes for communication, instead of 1 in the DGX-1 cases.
-If using one a single lane, the ratios would become 32 and 8, even higher than the DGX-1.
+If using only a single lane, the ratios would become 32 and 8, even higher than the DGX-1.
 The actual effect from the NVSwitch is still unclear, but DGX-2 is expected to have similar scalabilities as DGX-1 for graph applications.

-## GPU clusters
+### GPU clusters

-Going from multiple GPUs within the same node, to multiple GPUs across different nodes significantly decreases the inter-GPU throughput.
+Going from multiple GPUs within the same node to multiple GPUs across different nodes significantly decreases the inter-GPU throughput.
 While NVLink runs at 80 GBps per direction per GPU for the DGX-1, the aggregated InfiniBand bandwidth is only 400 Gbps, which is only one twelfth of the aggregated inter-GPU bandwidth.
-This means the local access to communication bandwidth ratio drops an order, making scaling graph applications across nodes an order harder.
+This means the local access-to-communication-bandwidth ratio drops an order of magnitude, making scaling graph applications across nodes a corresponding order of magnitude harder.
 Using the same approximation method as the DGX-1, a graph implementation needs to have 30 operations / local memory operations for each byte going across the nodes.
-Focus may need to switch to the communication, instead of the local computation, to get a scalable implementation on GPU clusters.
+The implementation focus may need to switch to communication, rather than local computation, to achieve a scalable implementation on GPU clusters.

-# Communication methods / models
+## Communication methods / models

-There are multiple ways to move data between GPUs: explicit movement, peer accesses and unified virtual memory (UVM).
-They have different performances and implications in programming the graph implementations.
+There are multiple ways to move data between GPUs: explicit movement, peer accesses, and unified virtual memory (UVM).
+They have different performance and implications in implementing graph workflows.

-## Explicit data movement
+### Explicit data movement

-The most tradition way is to explicitly move the data: using `cudaMemcpyAsync` to copy a block of memory from one GPU to another.
+The most traditional way to communicate is to explicitly move the
+data: use `cudaMemcpyAsync` to copy a block of memory from one GPU to another.
 The source and destination GPUs are not required to be peer accessible.
 CUDA will automatically select the best route: if GPUs are peer-accessible, the traffic will go through the inter-GPU connection, be it NVLink or PCIe; if they are not peer-accessible, the data will be first copied to CPU memory, and then copied to the destination GPU.

-One of the advantage of explicit data movement is throughput. `cudaMemcpyAsync` is highly optimized, and the data for communication are always dense.
+One of the advantage of explicit data movement is throughput.
+`cudaMemcpyAsync` is highly optimized, and the data for communication are always dense.
 The throughput should be close to the hardware limit, if the size of data is not too small, say at least a few tens of MB.
 Explicit data movement also isolates local computation and communication.
-No need to consider the data layout or different accessing latency from local or remote data, the implementation and optimization of computation kernels can be much simpler.
+Because there is no need to consider the data layout or different access latencies from local or remote data, the implementation and optimization of computation kernels can be much simpler.
 It also enables connection to other communication libraries, such as MPI.

-However, explicit memory copy requires data for communication are packed in continuous memory space.
+However, explicit memory copy requires that data for communication are packed in a continuous memory space.
 For most applications, this means additional computation to prepare the data.
-Since the computing power of GPU is huge, and graph applications are mostly memory bound, a little extra computation should only have minimal impact on the running time.
+Since the computing power of GPUs is huge, and graph applications are mostly memory-bound, this extra computation should only have minimal impact on the running time.

-A lot of graph algorithms are written using the bulk synchronous parallel (BSP)
-model: computations are carried out in iterations, and the results of computation will only guarantee to be visible after the iteration boundary.
-The BSP model provides a natural communication point: at the iteration boundary.
+Many graph algorithms are written using the bulk synchronous parallel (BSP) model: computations are carried out in iterations, and the results of computation are only guaranteed to be visible after the iteration boundary.
+The BSP model provides a natural communication
+point: at the iteration boundary.
 The current Gunrock multi-GPU framework follows the BSP model.

-Depending on the algorithm, there are several communication models can be used:
+Depending on the algorithm, there are several communication models that can be used:

-- *Peers to host GPU*
+- *Peer to host GPU*
 This communication model is used when data of a vertex or edge on peer GPUs need to be accumulated / aggregated onto the host GPU of the vertex.
 When the vertex or edge is only adjacent to a few GPUs, it may be beneficial to use direct p2p communication; when the vertex is adjacent to most GPUs, a `Reduce` from all GPUs to the host GPU may be better.

 - *Host GPU to peers*
-This is the opposite to the peers to host model.
+This is the opposite to the peer-to-host model.
 It propagates data of a vertex or edge from its host GPU to all GPUs adjacent to the vertex.
-Similarly, if the number of adjacent GPUs are small, point to point communication should do the work;
-otherwise, `broadcast` from the host GPU may be better.
+Similarly, if the number of adjacent GPUs are small, point-to-point communication should do the work; otherwise, `broadcast` from the host GPU may be better.

 - *All reduce*
-When updates on the same vertex or edge come from many GPUs, and the result are needed on many GPUs, `AllReduce` may be the best choice.
-It can be viewed as an `peers to host` followed by an `host to peers` communications.
+When updates on the same vertex or edge come from many GPUs, and the results are needed on many GPUs, `AllReduce` may be the best choice.
+It can be viewed as an `peers to host` followed by an `host to peers` communication.
 It can also be used without partitioning the graph: it works without knowing or assigning a host GPU to an vertex or edge.

-- *Mix all reduce with peers to host GPU or host GPU to peers* This is a mix of `AllReduce` and peer to peer communications: for vertices or edges that touch a large number of GPUs, `AllReduce` is used; for other vertices or edges, direct peer to peer communications are used.
+- *Mix all reduce with peers to host GPU or host GPU to peers* This is a mix of `AllReduce` and peer-to-peer communications: for vertices or edges that touch a large number of GPUs, `AllReduce` is used; for other vertices or edges, direct peer-to-peer communications are used.
 This communication model is coupled with the high / low degree partitioning scheme.
-The paper "Scalable Breadth-First Search on a GPU Cluster" (https://arxiv.org/abs/1803.03922) has more details on this model.
+The paper "Scalable Breadth-First Search on a GPU Cluster"
+<https://arxiv.org/abs/1803.03922> has more details on this model.

-## Peer accesses
+### Peer accesses

-If a pair of GPU is peer-accessible, they can directly dereference each other's memory pointer within CUDA kernels.
-This provides a more asynchronized way for inter-GPU communication: there is no need to wait for the iteration boundary.
+If a pair of GPUs is peer-accessible, they can directly dereference each other's memory pointers within CUDA kernels.
+This provides a more asynchronous way for inter-GPU communication: there is no need to wait for the iteration boundary.
 Atomic operations are also supported if the GPUs are connected by NVLink.
 The implementation can also be kept simple, since no data preparing and explicit